 Sometimes the UK Parliament will make laws for Scotland on:

-When the UK Parliament looks at a Bill that affects Scotland, the Scottish Government prepares a “legislative consent memorandum”.
+When the UK Parliament is considering a Bill that includes “relevant provision” affecting Scotland, the Scottish Government prepares a “legislative consent memorandum”.
 The memorandum explains to the Parliament how the Bill affects Scotland.
 It also sets out the Scottish Government’s view on whether or not the Parliament should consent to this Bill.

 Usually a Parliament committee will look at the memorandum.
 It considers it and publishes a report to the Parliament.
-The report gives the committee’s views on whether the Scottish Government should agree that the UK Parliament make this Bill for Scotland.
+The report gives the committee’s views on whether the Scottish Parliament should consent to the “relevant provision” in the Bill.

 Occasionally, because of the timings of the Bill in the UK Parliament, a memorandum needs to be looked at quickly.
-When this happens a committee does not look at and report on the memorandum.
-Instead the whole Parliament considers the memorandum in the Debating Chamber.
+Occasionally, if there is not enough time for a committee to report on the memorandum, the memorandum can instead be looked at in the Debating Chamber.

 Read Legislative Consent Memorandums

-Read the rules for Legislative Consent Memorandums and Motions in the Parliament’s Standing Orders
+Read the rules for Legislative Consent in the Parliament’s Standing Orders

 In practice, this has to happen before the Bill goes through its last amending stage in the UK Parliament.

 The UK Supreme Court decided in 2017 that the Scottish Parliament does not have a “legally enforceable veto”.
-This means that if the Scottish Parliament votes against a legislative consent motion, it can still become the law.
+This means that, even if the Scottish Parliament refuses consent to a Bill (or to a particular provision in the Bill), the UK Parliament can still pass it into law.